 - Psychologically, you just feel better when you cool your head and neck in hot conditions and there are proven benefits to athletic performance from icing in between hard efforts in the heat.

-- We believe that all sports teams and athletic trainers should have a method of applying cooling to the head and neck on hand, such as the Cryohelmet, for treatment of mild head injuries, suspected concussions, and heat illnesses.
+- We believe that all sports teams and athletic trainers should have a method of applying cooling to the head and neck on hand, such as the Cryohelmet, for treatment of minor head injuries, heat illnesses, and for acute treatment of concussions.

 Keep in mind, icing your head is not a substitute for seeking proper medical attention for a head injury.
 It is important that you talk to a medical professional after any blow to the head or in any case of a potential concussion.